kunxi/llox/gh-pages/src/content/chapters/block-and-scope.md

 order: 10
 ---

-Every variable we have defined so far lives in one flat, global namespace — the `variables` map in `Interpreter`.
+Every variable we have defined so far live in one flat, global namespace — the `variables` map in `Interpreter`.
-In this chapter we introduce _blocks_ and _lexical scope_, so a variable will be resolved for the scope.
+In this chapter we introduce the concept _block_, which defines the accessibility of the variables.

 ## Block syntax